 - Dead skin cells

-Causes of hormonal acne that you can’t do anything about
+Causes of hormonal acne that you can’t do anything about:

-- Changing hormone levels in women, including around your period, irregular periods, periods, during pregnancy, during menopause, or after discontinuing birth control, can be used to treat the condition.
+- Changing hormone levels in women, including around your period, irregular periods, during pregnancy, during menopause, or after discontinuing birth control, can be used to treat the condition.

 - Men undergoing testosterone treatment